andrasq/node-kubelogger/README.md

 Change Log
 ----------

+- 0.9.3 - also capture and write uncaught global exceptions
 - 0.9.2 - expose the `QLogger` and `filters` used, make addFilter work right
 - 0.9.1 - upgrade qlogger version
 - 0.9.0 - first version